Equality, Diversity, Inclusion

 - Advertising in October 2021 and allocation in early 2022 of two ring-fenced studentships to begin in September 2022 (of c.50 allocations per year) for two BAME students.
 This higher increase (2 students) will be aligned with our advertising strategy.

-- Significant work on advertising and marketing in order to raise application numbers
+- Significant work on advertising and marketing to raise application numbers

 - Reflection upon efficacy and impact of ring-fencing activity